 NHLBI-supported research has helped reveal how lifestyle habits, certain medicines, our genes, and stress can lead to arrhythmias.
 We continue to fund studies to further explore the causes and risk factors of arrhythmias.

-- Several medicines can raise the risk of arrhythmias.
+- Computer-based screening: Several medicines can raise the risk of arrhythmias.
 We fund research to develop computer programs to screen new medicines to identify those that are likely to cause or worsen arrhythmias.

-- We fund research into how obesity and fat deposits around the heart can raise the risk of atrial fibrillation.
+- Obesity's impact on the heart: We fund research into how obesity and fat deposits around the heart can raise the risk of atrial fibrillation.

 Find more NHLBI-funded studies on the causes of arrhythmias at NIH RePORTER.